jooyeolkim1990/jooyeolkim1990.github.io/work-with-me.md

 - [When Child-Facing AI Stops Being “Just a Toy”](work/child-facing-conversational-ai-risk.md)
   A governance and product-risk review for child-facing conversational systems and companion-style interactive products.

-## Forthcoming pages

-These are likely to be developed into outward-facing pages next:

-- **Stop–Go Threshold Protocol for Agentic Automation Delegation**
-  A pre-delegation cutoff tool for deciding whether an AI system should be granted one more step of operational authority.

-- **When AI Stops Being “Just a Tool”**
-  A human-centered note on category instability in companion and child-facing AI systems.

 ## Contact

 For commissioned briefs, research collaboration, media inquiries, or invited conversations, contact: